-The Neurology Neuromodulation Workshop offers neurology residents didactic learning and a cadaver lab to study neuromodulation therapies, highlighting the role of the neurologist in a multidisciplinary setting.
+The Neurology Neuromodulation Workshop offers PGY-3 and PGY-4 Neurology Residents didactic learning and a cadaver lab to study neuromodulation therapies, highlighting the role of the Neurologist in a multidisciplinary setting.
 Attendees train in the use of deep brain stimulation, intrathecal medication management for pain and spasticity, and neuromodulation for chronic pain.
-Workshop participants must be members of NANS in good standing and are selected by an application process.
-Shared didactic content and cadaver learning among the other specialty workshops, including pain, neurosurgery, and engineering, foster a multidisciplinary network.
+This workshop’s intent is to foster a platform for multidisciplinary networking opportunity and create excitement in the neuromodulation space through shared lectures and content with concomitant Pain Management, Neurosurgery, and Engineering workshops.

 Upon completion of this educational activity, participants should be able to: